Bupivacaine HCl (HSDB 7790)

 Therapeutic Uses

-Bupivacaine hydrochloride is used for infiltration anesthesia and for peripheral, sympathetic nerve, and epidural (including caudal) block anesthesia.
-A 0.75% solution of the drug in 8.25% dextrose is used for spinal anesthesia.
-Bupivacaine is not used for obstetric paracervical block or topical anesthesia. /Use Included in US product label/
+Bupivacaine hydrochloride is used for infiltration anesthesia, as well as peripheral nerve blocks, sympathetic nerve blocks, and epidural (including tail) block anesthesia.
+A 0.75% bupivacaine solution (dissolved in 8.25% glucose solution) is used for spinal anesthesia.
+Bupivacaine is not used for obstetric paracervical blocks or local anesthesia. /See US product label for usage/

-Bupivacaine Hydrochloride is indicated for the production of local or regional anesthesia or analgesia for surgery, dental and oral surgery procedures, diagnostic and therapeutic procedures, and for obstetrical procedures.
-Only the 0.25% and 0.5% concentrations are indicated for obstetrical anesthesia. /Use Included in US product label/
+Bupivacaine hydrochloride is indicated for local or regional anesthesia or analgesia in surgical, dental and oral surgery, diagnostic and therapeutic procedures, and obstetric procedures.
+Only 0.25% and 0.5% concentrations of bupivacaine are indicated for obstetric anesthesia. /See US product label for instructions for use/

 Pharmacodynamics

-Bupivacaine is a widely used local anesthetic agent.
-Bupivacaine is often administered by spinal injection prior to total hip arthroplasty.
-It is also commonly injected into surgical wound sites to reduce pain for up to 20 hours after surgery.
-In comparison to other local anesthetics it has a long duration of action.
-It is also the most toxic to the heart when administered in large doses.
-This problem has led to the use of other long-acting local anaesthetics:ropivacaine and levobupivacaine.
-Levobupivacaine is a derivative, specifically an enantiomer, of bupivacaine.
-Systemic absorption of local anesthetics produces effects on the cardiovascular and central nervous systems.
-At blood concentrations achieved with therapeutic doses, changes in cardiac conduction, excitability, refractoriness, contractility, and peripheral vascular resistance are minimal.
-However, toxic blood concentrations depress cardiac conduction and excitability, which may lead to atrioventricular block, ventricular arrhythmias and to cardiac arrest, sometimes resulting in fatalities.
-In addition, myocardial contractility is depressed and peripheral vasodilation occurs, leading to decreased cardiac output and arterial blood pressure.
-Following systemic absorption, local anesthetics can produce central nervous system stimulation, depression or both.
+Bupivacaine is a widely used local anesthetic.
+It is usually administered via spinal injection before total hip replacement surgery.
+It is also frequently injected into the surgical wound site to relieve pain for up to 20 hours post-surgery.
+It has a longer duration of action compared to other local anesthetics.
+However, it also has the greatest cardiotoxicity at high doses.
+This issue has led to the use of other long-acting local anesthetics: ropivacaine and levobupivacaine.
+Levobupivacaine is a derivative of bupivacaine, specifically its enantiomer.
+Systemic absorption of local anesthetics can affect the cardiovascular and central nervous systems.
+Within the range of plasma concentrations achieved at therapeutic doses, changes in cardiac conduction, excitability, refractory period, contractility, and peripheral vascular resistance are minimal.
+However, toxic blood drug concentrations can inhibit cardiac conduction and excitability, potentially leading to atrioventricular block, ventricular arrhythmias, and cardiac arrest, and sometimes even death.
+In addition, myocardial contractility is reduced, accompanied by peripheral vasodilation, resulting in decreased cardiac output and arterial blood pressure.
+Local anesthetics, after systemic absorption, can cause excitation, inhibition, or both of the central nervous system.

 *注: 文献方法仅供参考, InvivoChem并未独立验证这些方法的准确性